department-of-veterans-affairs/vagov-content/pages/careers-employment/veteran-resources.md

 ---
 layout: page-breadcrumbs.html
-title: Other Employment Resources For Veterans
+title: Other Veteran Employment Resources
-heading: Other employment resources for Veterans
+heading: Other Veteran employment resources
 display_title: Veteran resources
+description: Get links to Veteran employment resources to help you find a job and any needed education or career training when you transition to civilian life.
+Resources include Veterans ReEmployment, Hire Heroes USA, VA for Vets, and the Department of Labor's Veterans' Employment and Training Service (VETS).
+keywords: veteran employment resources, employment resources for Veterans

 source: http://www.benefits.va.gov/VOW/vocational-rehabilitation.asp
 template: detail-page
 order: 5